 Burial Life Insurance Basics

-Burial insurance is also known as funeral, final expense, and cremation insurance.
+Burial insurance is also known as funeral and final expense insurance.
 This coverage was created specifically for seniors to provide an affordable way to cover their funeral costs.

 Most final expense coverage is whole life insurance, so it has permanent benefits.
 While other plans might change or expire at a certain point, whole life coverage stays consistent for the insured’s entire life.